Is possible to have a ferret and a cat or dog?

 The introduction between a cat and a ferret doesn’t have to be too strict.
 But, just like with the dogs, keep them supervised until you can see that they can get along, or just tolerate each other without picking a fight.

 I am sure if the cat doesn’t like the ferret, it can always jump on the furniture and get away from that weird long furry, and smelly ferret.
 You don’t have to worry about cats eating ferrets, ferrets are too big for that.
 But, you have to keep them under control to avoid bites, scratches, and other injuries.
+Also keep in mind, that every bite or scratch from each – a cat or a ferret – can cause serious injury, and a vet visit is in order.

 Cats and ferrets might get along, but it is not that ideal to achieve that every time.
 So, if you want to check out the ferret and cat relationship in detail, read my post about ferrets and cats.